kylefox/jquery-modal/README.md

 For quick examples and demos, head to [jquerymodal.com](http://jquerymodal.com/).

+Maintainers Wanted!
+---

+This library became more popular and active than I ever expected — unfortunately I don't have time to maintain it myself.

+I would love your help!

+If you are interested in helping me maintain this library, please let me know! [**Read more here &raquo;**](https://github.com/kylefox/jquery-modal/issues/170)

+Your help would be greatly appreciated!

 # Why another modal plugin?

 Most plugins I've found try to do too much, and have specialized ways of handling photo galleries, iframes and video.
 The resulting HTML & CSS is often bloated and difficult to customize.